EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

 {{< pullquote "Nationwide, only 3% of tenants have an attorney, while 81% of landlords do." >}}

 Eviction diversion programs vary in shape and scope, but Deanna Pantín Parrish, Clinical Instructor and Lecturer on Law at Harvard Law School, said that they most commonly aim to prevent evictions through a mix of legal representation, rent assistance, and mediation between landlords and tenants, among offering other resources and services.
-Parrish was the lead author of [a study that analyzed several of these programs and the positive effect they can have](https://www.americanbar.org/content/dam/aba/administrative/legal_aid_indigent_defendants/ls-covid19-dpp-best-practices.pdf?utm_source=NLIHC+All+Subscribers&utm_campaign=3d41b859ed-natl-call_summary_07-12-2021&utm_medium=email&utm_term=0_e090383b5e-3d41b859ed-293419986&ct=t(natl-call_summary_07-12-2021)).
+Parrish was the lead author of {{< extlink "a study that analyzed several of these programs and the positive effect they can have" "https://www.americanbar.org/content/dam/aba/administrative/legal_aid_indigent_defendants/ls-covid19-dpp-best-practices.pdf?utm_source=NLIHC+All+Subscribers&utm_campaign=3d41b859ed-natl-call_summary_07-12-2021&utm_medium=email&utm_term=0_e090383b5e-3d41b859ed-293419986&ct=t(natl-call_summary_07-12-2021" >}}.

 Unlike in criminal cases, in housing court the U.S. government does not guarantee legal representation.
 In 2021, Washington became the first U.S. state to legislate a right to counsel in eviction court, followed by Maryland and Connecticut.
-Nationwide, only 3% of tenants have an attorney, while 81% of landlords do, according to the [National Coalition for the Civil Right to Counsel](http://civilrighttocounsel.org/uploaded_files/280/Landlord_and_tenant_eviction_rep_stats__NCCRC_.pdf).
+Nationwide, only 3% of tenants have an attorney, while 81% of landlords do, according to the {{< extlink "National Coalition for the Civil Right to Counsel" "http://civilrighttocounsel.org/uploaded_files/280/Landlord_and_tenant_eviction_rep_stats__NCCRC_.pdf" >}}.

-Eviction diversion provides tools—like legal aid, mediation or other resources— that can address the problem at the center of the dispute, paying the rent and securing housing for a family while avoiding the nuclear option: an eviction.
+Eviction diversion provides tools—like legal aid, mediation or other resources—that can address the problem at the center of the dispute, paying the rent and securing housing for a family while avoiding the loss of home.